nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 ---
 title: Token Management
-description: Personal authentication tokens can be generated from the Nuxeo Online Services portal.
+description: Tokens need to be used as a replacement for your password in Nuxeo Online Services APIs and our command line tools.
 review:
     comment: ''
     date: ''